openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Arduino/Libraries/ADS1299/README.txt

     byte RREG(byte _address);
-	returns the value of one register address, specified the funcion also updates regData at _address
+	returns the value of one register address, specified the function also updates regData at _address

     void RREGS(byte _address, byte _numRegistersMinusOne);
 	updates the public regData array with current values